BT-WD/furbook-profile-page/README.md

 You are on your own now.
 You will need to create your own file for this component and complete the necessary steps to add the component to the web page.

 ## Extension
 Create your own component for the profile page.
 Look for inspiration from other social media sites.
 Perhaps there should be a section for friends each pet has, or interest groups they have joined.
 It's up to you!
+Write a paragraph in which you explain your component and show code snippets to support your explanation.